sendaifun/create-solana-agent/README.md

 # create-solana-agent

-:zap: Get up and running fast with Solana dApps :zap:
+:zap: Get up and running fast with Solana agents :zap:

 Just run one simple command to create a new agent chat UI with Solana Agent Kit!